elitaone/SMRT-cappable-seq/README.md

 # Scripts used for analyzing SMRT-cappable-seq data
-Developped and maintained by Bo Yan (New England Biolabs).
+Developed and maintained by Bo Yan (New England Biolabs).

 All python scripts are based on python 2.7.

-See details for each function in README.txt.
+See details and find examples for each function in README.txt.

 - ### pacbio_trim.py
 ```